hyperchris/ImageMarker/README.md

 ## How to Use
 Use command line: *"./marker [tag] [image_dir]"*.
 If you make some changes to the src code, remove 'CMakeCache.txt' then in command line *"cmake ."* and *"make"*.

+The script will open jpg or png files one by one, use your mouse to drag a bounding box on the targe object.
+You can draw multiple times if there are more than one.
+Press SPACE to go to the next image.

 An example of ImageMarker's applications is [YOLO object detector](https://github.com/hyperchris/Yolo)